sanskaarz/LearnJS/README.md

 IIFE
-It is a type of function in js
+It is a type of function in javascript